jogrundy/simple_models/README.md

 # simple_models
-paper to produce diagrams as shown in the paper
+Code to produce diagrams as shown in the paper